YangLinyi/yanglinyi.github.io/_pages/about.md

 I am interested in the following three fundamental challenges and three application fields.

 Fundamental Problems:
 1. Explanation (XAI) 2.
-Long-context Retrieval (RAG) 3.
+Long-context Retrieval 3.
 Multi-agent Collaboration

 Applications:
 1. AI in Finance 2.
 AI for Science 3.
-Social Responsibility
+Social Responsibility and Psychology

 # 🏆 Honors and Awards